 While Jerusalem Village encourages political activism and voting as a form of community involvement and participation in Israeli society, we do not support any specific political entity.

 How many people are involved and attend events?

-Jerusalem Village currently serves a community of 2,000 + young olim and Israelis, and has over 2,000 followers on Facebook.
-Each event attracts anywhere from 50-200 young adults, although there are some more intimate events which have the capacity for only 25-30 participants.
+Jerusalem Village currently serves a community of 2,000 + young olim and Israelis, and has over 3,000 followers on Facebook.
+Each event attracts anywhere from 50-200 young adults, although there are some more intimate events which by design have the capacity for only 25-30 participants.

 How can I join Jerusalem Village?

 There is no fee to join!
-Sign up to receive our email updates, and follow our Facebook, twitter, pinterest, and instagram pages so you’ll know when our next event is.
+Sign up to receive our email updates, and follow our Facebook and Instagram pages so you’ll know when our next event is.

 How does Jerusalem Village work with other organizations that serve young adults?